-Want to measure your lead value but not sure where to begin?
-We walk you through the challenges of lead tracking and solutions you can implement to better understand your lead value.
+Want to get started measuring lead value but not sure where to begin?
+We walk you through what lead value is, how you can calculate it and how to start tracking it for each and every lead.

 Not all leads are created equal.
 A marketer’s job would be easy if all they had to do was generate leads.
 The trick is generating a large number of high-quality leads.